DenchiSoft/VTubeStudio/README.md

 If you include a filename but it's invalid (doesn't end in `.exp3.json`) or not found in the current model, an error is returned (see "[ErrorID.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs)").

-Setting `"details"` to true will return a few more details in the response (specifically, the `usedInHotkeys` and `parameters` arrays will be empty if `"details"` is set to false).
+Setting `"details"` to true will return a few more details in the response (specifically, the `"usedInHotkeys"` and `"parameters"` arrays will be empty if `"details"` is set to false).

 **`REQUEST`**
 ```json